LBHackney-IT/addresses-api-v2-proxy-gis/README.md

 ## Git Secrets
 Secrets are defined in CircleCI env variables:
 - Addresses API token
-- Whitelist of Allowed Origin Requests (CORS)
+- Whitelist of Allowed Origin Requests (CORS) with the following format : ['origin1.gov.uk','origin2.gov.uk']

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.